Frederic Dan Huntington: Publications

 From 1845 to 1858 he was the editor of The Monthly Religious Magazine, a Unitarian review.

 Legacy

 Huntington's ancestral family home, the Porter-Phelps-Huntington House in Hadley, became a historic house museum in the 1940s, and is open seasonally.
 His daughter Ruth Huntington Sessions wrote a memoir, Sixty Odd (1936), which includes details about her childhood with Huntington.

-Huntington Hall at Syracuse University campus was named after him in 1964.
+Syracuse University School of Education's home is called Huntington Hall, formerly the Hospital of the Good Shepherd.
+Among the 20 oldest hospitals in the United States, the Hospital of the Good Shepherd was founded in 1872 under Bishop Huntington.
+As a teaching hospital, it was the first in the United States to offer nursing education, along with Johns Hopkins, in 1885.

+In 1915, the hospital was purchased by Syracuse University to be a part of its College of Medicine.
+In 1965, patients of the now University Hospital of the Good Shepherd were transferred to the State University Upstate Medical Center Hospital (now Upstate Medical University).
+The former Good Shepherd hospital building was then converted to academic use and re-named for the hospital's founder.